HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_unica_integration/out_of_box_method.md

 - We can use the pattern ***unicaSegments-partitionName-audienceName-audienceIdField*** to customise the property for the application object.
 For e.g: ***unicaSegments-partition1-Customer-CUSTOMERID***.
 <img alt="image" src={useBaseUrl('assets/pzn-ss/unica-oob-manage-properties.png')} />

+!!! note
-**Note**: Refer the section [here](#unica-segments) for the sample code that gives more flexibility in defining what is sent to Unica and how the result is being interpreted.
+    Refer to the section [here](#unica-segments) for the sample code that gives more flexibility in defining what is sent to Unica and how the result is being interpreted.
 The **partitionName**, **audienceName** and example for **audienceIdField** here as ***CUSTOMERID*** can be used in the properties later.
 The value ***"1"*** is an example of the value for audienceId, which will be configured in the user cookie with the **UnicaCookieName**.
 The out of the box application object assumes that you create a cookie with that name to hold the ID of the user to be sent to Unica for segmentation - values could be ranging from an actual numeral to a string or some combination.

 - Alternatively, to remove the Unica setup and Application Object, run the following task in the `wp_profile_root/ConfigEngine` directory
 ```bash